-Founded in 1959 and recognized as a Hispanic-Serving Institution in 2016, California Lutheran University is home to more than 2,513 undergraduate and 1,102 graduate students.
-Our students come from more than 59 countries and represent a wide variety of faith and spiritual beliefs.
+Founded in 1959 and formally recognized as a Hispanic-Serving Institution since 2016, California Lutheran University is home to 2,513 undergraduate and 1,102 graduate students.
+Our students come from 59 countries and represent a wide spectrum of faith and spirituality.

 Our dedicated, accomplished faculty works with small classes of students who are open-minded — about ideas, about people, and about faith — and are seeking to grow as individuals.

 Both in and out of the classroom, everyone at Cal Lutheran is committed to helping each student pursue their passions to discover their purpose, and by following that purpose, transform their community — and the world.